tbright17/kaldi-dnn-ali-gop/README.md

 cd egs/gop-compute
 ./run.sh
 ```
+You may want to change the data directory paths in run.sh

 ### Notes on data preparation
 To use this tool, audio files (.wav) and corresponding transcript (.lab) needs to be prepared and stored in following format: